Length: SVL up to 80mm, with the tail being equal to or slightly longer than the body length

 Distribution

 A very widespread species of grass skink.
-Found in Otago, Southland, Central and southern Canterbury (incl. on Banks Peninsula), and Foveaux Strait (incl.
+Found in Otago, Southland, southern Canterbury, and Foveaux Strait (incl.
 Stewart Island).
 This species is also found at a variety of elevations from lowland coastal areas, right up into the mountains.

 Ecology and habitat